RobbSadler/Sqlocity.NET/README.md

 	<img src="https://ci.appveyor.com/api/projects/status/github/ambitenergylabs/sequelocity.net?svg=true" alt="AppVeyor Build Status" />
 </a>

-*Note that this project is a work in progress, with everything currently in flight.*
+*Note that this project (the .Net Core 6 port) is a work in progress, with everything currently in flight.*

+*My main motivation was to get the functionality of Sequelicity into a .Net Core 6 project, so I could use it in a project I'm working on.*

+*Original Sequelocity readme is below with a few additions.*

 ###What is it?###